louisvillemetro-innovation/Dockless-Open-Data/README.md

 ### 4. Geographic Fuzzing

 Next, we run those binned locations through a k-anonymity generalization function.
 If there are 4 or less origin/destination pairs to/from the same location then we move both the start and end points further.
 In the Louisville data, this is about one third of all the trips.
-We randomly move the locations in an 800 meter radius, which is up to 5 binning locations away in any direction.
+We randomly move the locations in a 400 meter radius, which is up to 5 binning locations away in any direction.

 ![Fuzzing](https://raw.githubusercontent.com/louisvillemetro-innovation/dockless-open-data/images/images/final-downtown.jpg)